-The FTSE 250 is a capitalisation-weighted index: this means that companies are included based on the size of their market capitalisation, the value of the shares they have out their in the market.
+The FTSE 250 is a capitalisation-weighted index: this means that companies are included based on the size of their market capitalisation, the value of the shares they have out there in the market.
 The companies included in the FTSE 250 will be the 101st to 350th largest companies listed on the London Stock Exchange.

 The FTSE 250 also contains a large number of investment trusts.
 These are investment vehicles which issue shares on the stock market.
 They are managed like mutual funds, but investors buy into them by acquiring shares.
 At the time of writing, J.P.Morgan alone had six of its investment trusts as constituents of the FTSE 350.

 Like the FTSE 100, the FTSE 250 has several foreign firms or multinationals with substantial interests outside the UK.
 It also frequently trades very closely (correlates) with the FTSE 100.
 However, as an index, it is regarded as a better reflection of UK share prices than the FTSE 100.